cloudmesh-book/book-latex-2018/section/mapreduce/spark-handson.md

 # Spark Installation

+\FILENAME\

+\TODO{TA: complete spark instalation}

 In this section we will discuss how to install Spark in Ubuntu 16.04.

 ## Pre-requisites